wenleicao/wenleicao.github.io/_posts/2017-01-01-Many_to_Many_relationship_in_SSAS_cube.md

 <img src="/images/blog3/cube1.PNG" alt="cube result">

-The number matches what we did with the SQL query previous.
-After this small experiment, we should be able to implemnt some more complicate logic.
+The number matches what we did with the SQL query previously.
+After this small experiment, we should be able to implement some more complicate logic.
 Good luck.

 <a href="/Files/student_class_table_script.sql">download code here</a>